frdr-dfdr/frdr_registry_data/README.md

 6. Move `ror_v2.zip` into your local copy of this repo
 7. Commit and push

-For each FRDR instance that you want to update:
+## Updating ROR Data in a Globus Publish environment

 1. Deploy the site.yml playbook using keyword `orgregistry`
-2. Log into the web VM, become user dspace, and run: `/dspace/bin/dspace org-registry delete` then `/dspace/bin/dspace org-registry load`
+2. Log into the web VM, become user dspace, and run:

+* `/dspace/bin/dspace org-registry delete`
+* `/dspace/bin/dspace org-registry load`